glynawe/Vanilla/kete.md

 `let` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable global variables to be stored in ROM.*

 A variable definition has an implicit declaration if one is not given in a program's modules.
 E.g. the definition `var i: int;` will be provided the declaration `var i: int = 0;`.
+The implicit variable declaration will be initialized with the default value for the variable's type.

-### Structured Constants
+### Default values

-A structured constant can be used to initialize global variables of any type, especially arrays and records.
-The value of a structured constant will become object code for the executable program.

-    StructuredConstant = Constant | StructureList.
-    StructureList      = "{" StructureItems ","... "}".
-    StructureItems     = StructuredConstant ["for" Constant].

-A structure list can be assigned to a structure or array variable.
-Each item from a structure list is assigned to an element of that variable in order.
-For structures that is that order used in their definitions.
-If those elements are records or arrays then this rule is applied recursively.

-A `for` clause indicates that an item should be repeated a number of times within its structure list.

-A string literal can be used to declare a byte array.
-If it is shorter than the array then it is padded with zeros.

-Example: This array contains a one, three sevens and a six:

-    var sevens: [5]int = {1, 7 for 3, 6};

-Example: This array contains the bytes {64, 90, 64, 90, 0, 0, 0, 0}:

-    let string: [8]byte = "AZAZ";

-### Implicit Variable Declarations

-A variable definition has an implicit declaration if one is not given in a program's modules.

-An implicit variable declaration has a default value.
+An implicit variable declaration has a *default value*.
 Numeric variables are initialized to zero.
 Pointer, procedure and record values are initialized to `null`.
-The elements of arrays and records are recursively initialized by these rules.
-I.e. every non-structured value in a default structure ends up being zero or null.
+The elements of arrays and structures are recursively initialized by these rules.
+I.e. every numeric or reference value in a default array or structure value ends up being zero or null.

 The above rule is also used to initialize local variables within blocks.